KD5VMF/Z80-Z180-Projects/IDE TMSAsmBuilder SC720 TMSEMU3/README.md

 A friendly Windows IDE and build tool for making **Z80 / Z180 CP/M `.COM` programs** that use the **TMS9918A / TMSEMU3 video card** on Small Computer Central / RC2014-style systems.

-This repo is set up to be easy to share: the Windows IDE source, the assembler tool, the support ASM libraries, the bouncing sprite demo, docs, and batch files are all included.
+This repo is set up to be easy to share: the Windows IDE source, the assembler tool, the support ASM libraries, the **BALL** sprite demo, docs, and batch files are all included.

 ## What opens when you start it